Spanish coup of July 1936: Preparations

-The Republican government had been attempting to remove suspect generals from their posts and so Franco was relieved as chief of staff and transferred to command the Canary Islands.
+Following the election of 18 January 1936, the Republican government in the winter and spring that year faced numerous challenges, not least of which was balancing itself between the threat posed by leftist unions, the counter for which might prove to be the continued support of the right-leaning military.
+As a consequence, Azaña had undertaken reassignment rather than dismissal of suspect generals from their posts.
+Franco was relieved as chief of staff and transferred to command the Canary Islands.
 Goded was replaced as Inspector General and made general of the Balearic islands.
-Emilio Mola was moved from leading the Army of Africa to the military commander of Pamplona in Navarre, but that allowed Mola to direct the mainland uprising although the relationship between him and Carlist leaders was problematic.
+Emilio Mola was moved from leading the Army of Africa to the post of military commander of Pamplona in Navarre.
+This allowed Mola to direct the mainland uprising, although the relationship between him and Carlist leaders was problematic.
 General José Sanjurjo became the figurehead of the operation and helped to come to an agreement with the Carlists.
 Mola was the chief planner and second in command.
 José Antonio Primo de Rivera was released from prison in mid-March to restrict the Falange.
-However, government actions were not as thorough as they might have been since warnings by the Director of Security and other figures were not acted upon.
+However, government actions were not as thorough as they might have been since warnings by the director of security and others were not acted upon.

-On 12 June, Prime Minister Casares Quiroga met General Juan Yagüe, who was accused of masterminding the growing conspiracy in North Africa, but Yagüe falsely managed to convince Casares of his loyalty to the Republic.
-Mola held a meeting between garrison commanders in northern Spain on 15 June, and local authorities, on hearing of that meeting, surrounded it with Civil Guards.
+On 12 June, Prime Minister Casares Quiroga met General Juan Yagüe, who was accused of masterminding the growing conspiracy in North Africa.
+Yagüe managed, falsely, to convince Casares of his loyalty to the Republic.
+Mola held a meeting between garrison commanders in northern Spain on 15 June, and local authorities, on hearing of that meeting, surrounded it with civil guards.
 However, Casares ordered their removal and said that he trusted Mola.
 Mola began serious planning in the spring, but Franco hesitated until early July, which inspired other plotters to refer to him as "Miss Canary Islands 1936".
-Franco was a key player because of his prestige as a former director of the military academy and as the man who suppressed the socialist uprising of 1934.
-He was well respected in the Spanish Moroccan Army, Spain's strongest military force.
-He wrote a cryptic letter to Casares on 23 June that suggested that the military was disloyal but could be restrained if he were put in charge.
-Casares did nothing and failed to arrest or to buy off Franco, even if placing him in overall command was impossible.
-Franco was to be assigned control of Morocco in the new regime and largely sidelined.
-On July 5, an aircraft was chartered to take Franco from the Canary Islands to Morocco, and it arrived on July 14.
+Franco was a key player because of his prestige as a former director of the military academy, and as the man who suppressed the socialist uprising of 1934.
+He was well respected in the Spanish Moroccan army, Spain's strongest military force.
+He wrote a cryptic letter to Casares on 23 June which suggested that the military was disloyal but could be restrained if he were put in charge.
+Casares did nothing, and failed to arrest or to buy off Franco.
+Franco was due to be assigned control of Morocco in the new regime and largely sidelined.
+On 5 July an aircraft was chartered to take Franco from the Canary Islands to Morocco; it arrived on 14 July.